 Divorce is very disruptive to the rhythms of your life, but it also throws off your circadian rhythm.
 Your body functions on a built-in 24-hour clock, and when that clock is off so being your body.
 The first thing to be affected is your sleep, and when you don’t sleep well you put stress on your body, make poor decisions, and have trouble functioning well.
 To ensure that you maintain a healthy circadian rhythm you’ll want to make sure that you’re keeping a solid sleep routine by going to bed at a decent hour, waking up at the same time each morning, and eating foods that support sleep.

-Getting enough protein in your diet, or eating a little bit of a healthy complex carbohydrate (like a sweet potato) for before bed can really improve sleep.
-Omitting computer screens at night, doing some stretching before bed, and taking a bit of melatonin to support your sleep are all good options too.
+Getting enough protein in your diet, or eating a small amount of healthy complex carbohydrates (like a sweet potato) before bed can really improve sleep.
+Omitting computer screens at night, doing some stretching before bed, and taking a bit of melatonin to support your sleep are all good options, too.

 Water is one of the most basic needs for physiologic health, but somehow it becomes a low priority.
 Water is the basis for human life and without it you’ll become dehydrated, develop poor digestion and you’ll feel depleted.
 Getting enough water boils down to making a commitment to drink it.
 Getting a water bottle you love that’s easy to lug around can improve your hydration habit.
 The general recommendation for water intake is 1 liter of water per 50 pounds of body weight, but drinking a glass every hour can be a starting goal.
 To improve water absorption, you can add a little bit of sea salt to your cup or bottle.
 I really like the app waterlogged to manage your water intake.